richafnu/Viva/Viva/learning/provider-permissions.md

 The provider **AI and Copilot Resources** and its content are by default visible to users with Copilot licenses.
 As an admin, you also see AI and Copilot Resources by default on the **Manage Providers** tab.

+As with other providers, if you delete **AI and Copilot Resources** from the **Manage Providers** tab, learners will not see any content in the Copilot Academy.
+Learner can still search for the courses that are part of Copilot Academy and powered by **Microsoft Learn** and **Microsoft 365 Training** if those two providers are enabled.